 CG7's reason two: The New Testament Passover (sometimes called "the Lord's Supper") is also ceremonial, yet CG7 and WCG to some degree claim to keep that.
 Thus, this is a red-herring argument.

-CG7's reason three: The biblical holy days were clearly observed in places other than Jerusalem.
+CG7's reason three is simply wrong: The biblical holy days were clearly observed in places other than Jerusalem.

 John, Polycarp, Melito, Polycrates, and other early Christians all kept them in various cities in Asia Minor.
 Also, notice that the Bible specifically states: